 - Ferdinand was informed that the French were bringing heavy pieces from the region of Bremen.
 He feared for Magdeburg and asked Frederick if he should reinforce the garrison of the fortress (approx. 6,000 men) with his corps.
-Frederick, who intended to effect a junction with Ferdinand's Corps, instructed him to enter in Magdeburg only at the last extremity.
+Frederick, who intended to join with Ferdinand's Corps, instructed him to enter into Magdeburg only at the last extremity.

 On September 29 and 30, the French Reserve under Contades arrived at Halberstadt while Chevreuse's Division reached Oschersleben on the Bode and d'Armentières reached Goslar.
 Richelieu occupied Halberstadt.